matrix-org/matrix.org/jekyll/_posts/guides/2016-01-05-code_of_conduct.md

 Although this list cannot be exhaustive, we explicitly honour diversity in age, gender, gender identity or expression, culture, ethnicity, language, national origin, political beliefs, profession, race, religion, sexual orientation, socioeconomic status, and technical ability.
 We will not tolerate discrimination based on any of the protected characteristics above, including participants with disabilities.

+Matrix.org and The Matrix.org Foundation takes a position on acceptable behaviour for its community as defined by the CoC, and we will not endorse behaviour which is counter to that.
+Matrix.org does not have a mandate to promote content which is associated with an entity whose position is incompatible with this CoC.

 |